 In their enthusiasm to win your business, many companies are prepared to drop their fees below industry standards.
 Your investment property could be one of the largest investments and it needs to be confidently managed.
 Wouldn’t you rather have a professional company who has confidence that their skill set will add value to your portfolio?
-Our investors do and they also refer many of their friends to Auckland Property Management.
+Our investors do and they also refer many of their friends to apm.
 These are investors who have struggled with cheaper versions of service that have ultimately cost them money, and are now some of our strongest advocates.
 They have peace of mind and complete management of their property.

 Our core focus is ensuring our clients, you, are 100% happy and earning maximum returns while nurturing the tenant to ensure long term relationships that in turn add value to your property.

-This is why over 30 landlords a month are transferring to APM.
+This is why over 30 landlords a month are transferring to apm.
 We believe our systems are the best in NZ, and our clients, we are happy to report, seem to agree with us.